 The mission of Campus Security is to provide the safest educational environment possible for all faculty, staff, students and visitors at Bethesda University.

-Campus security is provided by a security guard and the security guard are on campus during most periods when students and visitors are present.

-The main campus is located within the city of Anaheim and it is under the jurisdiction of the Office of General Affairs and the Office of General Affairs may call upon the Anaheim Police Department to assist in the handling of major crimes, including, but not limited to.
+Campus security is provided by a professional security company.
+The main campus is located within the city of Anaheim and it is under the jurisdiction of the Anaheim Police Department to assist in the handling of major crimes.